 Table of Contents_

 For older printers, opting for a wireless print server is a fast and easy way to convert it into a wireless printer.
-Print servers are fairly inexpensive and are essentially a small box that can be connected to your printer through the USB port.
+Print servers are fairly inexpensive and are essentially small boxes that can be connected to your printer through a USB port.

 The Server acts as a network beacon that connects wirelessly with your computer.
 A bonus is that you can relocate your printer elsewhere if you prefer.
 As long as the print server is within range to stay connected with your wireless network, you’ll be able to use your printer remotely.